vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/enumimporttypes-method.md

 ## <a name="parameters"></a>Parâmetros

 `hEnum`\
-Identificador para o enumerador.
+Handle for enumerator.

 `dwMax`\
-Número máximo de tipos para recuperar.
+Maximum number of types to retrieve.

 `aTypeDefs`\
-Recebe tokens do tipo, não deve exceder `dwMax`.
+Receives type tokens, not to exceed `dwMax`.

 `pdwCount`\
-Recebe o número real de tipo no `aTypeDefs`.
+Receives actual number of type in `aTypeDefs`.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado

-Se o método for bem-sucedido, retornará S_OK.
+Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Requisitos

-Requer alink.h
+Requires alink.h

 ## <a name="see-also"></a>Consulte também